 Transformational Technologies

-Overview: The intersections of food, biotechnology, digital technologies and robotics are beginning to disrupt and transform the global food industry.
-‘Food Tech’ is now considered to be the final frontier of disruptive innovation.
+The intersections of food, biotechnology, digital technologies and robotics are beginning to disrupt and transform the global food industry.
 New and emerging technologies are being harnessed to design new ways to produce and consume food, responding to both consumer trends and an imperative to improve sustainability and human health.

 Many of the innovations are based on the use of synthetic biology and bioengineering approaches to produce animal protein foods in non-traditional ways, leading to the emergence of synthetic, cultured and engineered foods.

-There are two research projects under this theme:
+There are three research projects under this theme:

-This project will develop lab-grown meat from New-Zealand-sourced livestock cell lines, as well as find methods to produce cultured cells and cell-based animal meat protein products with enhanced nutritional properties.
+This project will develop New Zealand-sourced livestock cell lines, and methods to produce cultured cells and cell-based animal meat protein products with enhanced nutritional properties.

 Project leaders Prof Emily Parker, Prof Renwick Dobson and Prof Geoff Jameson